giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

-Map reads and evaluate chromosome coverage
+Map reads and collect alignment statistics
 ------------------------------------------

 | Genomic reads are aligned to the reference genome in the *map* process.